z-purr/x402-api-gateway/README.md

 1. Receives API requests
 2. Requires payment (in this example of $0.10 USDC) before processing
 3. Verifies and settles payments through the x402 facilitator (defaulting to https://x402.org/facilitator)
-4. Processes requests (using OpenAI as an example)
+4. Processes requests (using OpenAI/EigenAI as configurable examples)
 5. Returns responses after payment is confirmed

 ## Architecture

 The API consists of three main components:

-- **ExampleService**: Example service logic that processes requests using OpenAI (replace with your own service implementation)
+- **ExampleService**: Example service logic that processes requests using OpenAI or EigenAI (replace with your own service implementation)
 - **MerchantExecutor**: Calls the x402 facilitator service for verification/settlement (defaults to `https://x402.org/facilitator`, configurable via `FACILITATOR_URL`)
 - **Server**: Express HTTP server that orchestrates payment validation and request processing